 When contacted, several former employees of PTDC expressed their concern over the decision and stated that the PTI-led government claims taking steps for the development of the tourism sector but its actions speak otherwise.

 “There is no doubt that the 18th amendment shifted tourism ministry to the provincial governments, therefore, Tourism is no more a subject of Federation.
-However, a tourism board should have been formed to mitigate adverse impacts of transferring tourism to provinces because now there is nobody left to represent Pakistan at the international level for long, some of the employees suggested.
+However, a tourism board should have been formed to mitigate the adverse impacts of transferring tourism to provinces because now there is nobody left to represent Pakistan at the international level for long, some of the employees suggested.

 There are fears that these pricy properties would be placed on auctions once transferred to provinces.
-There will be serious legal fights over these motels once the government decides to auction them to private companies because previous owners of these properties would use their right to get hold of them stating that they sold/left their lands under Section 4 only for “larger interest of public”.
+There will be serious legal fights over these motels once the government decides to auction them to private companies because previous owners of these properties would use their right to get hold of them stating that they sold/left their lands under Section 4 only for “larger interest of the public”.

-There is a claim that PTDC motels are a burden on public exchequer but this is contrary to the fact because PTDC motels have been earning in surplus rather than taking the burden of other PTDC wings and bridging resources for several other operations.
+There is a claim that PTDC motels are a burden on the public exchequer but this is contrary to the fact because PTDC motels have been earning in surplus rather than taking the burden of other PTDC wings and bridging resources for several other operations.
 In season, all PTDC Motels are run on 100 per cent occupation with less than 50 per cent running establishment expenditures”.